 Even my 10 year old daughter liked this cake, and she doesn’t like beets!

-This artilce was posted on Thursday, January 19th, 2012 at 1:20 pm and is filed under Christmas, Desserts, Food & Nutrition, Food Coloring, Fourth of July, Holiday Recipes, Holidays Around the World, Making Natural Food Coloring, Recipes of the World, Red Velvet Cake, Valentine's Day, Weddings.
+This article was posted on Thursday, January 19th, 2012 at 1:20 pm and is filed under Christmas, Desserts, Food & Nutrition, Food Coloring, Fourth of July, Holiday Recipes, Holidays Around the World, Making Natural Food Coloring, Recipes of the World, Red Velvet Cake, Valentine's Day, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.